Shoobx/pjpersist/README.rst

    :alt: Maintainability

-A Python PostGreSQL/JSONB Persistence Backend.
+A Python PostgreSQL/JSONB Persistence Backend.

 Providing transparent persistence of Python objects.

-This document outlines the general capabilities of the ``pjpersist`` package. ``pjpersist`` is a PostGreSQL/JSONB storage implementation for persistent Python objects.
+This document outlines the general capabilities of the ``pjpersist`` package. ``pjpersist`` is a PostgreSQL/JSONB storage implementation for persistent Python objects.
 It is *NOT* a storage for the ZODB.

-The goal of ``pjpersist`` is to provide a data manager that serializes objects to PostGreSQL using JSONB at transaction boundaries.
+The goal of ``pjpersist`` is to provide a data manager that serializes objects to PostgreSQL using JSONB at transaction boundaries.
 The PJ data manager is a persistent data manager, which handles events at transaction boundaries (see ``transaction.interfaces.IDataManager``) as well as events from the persistency framework (see ``persistent.interfaces.IPersistentDataManager``).